rogerhu/compsci_guides/Evaluate-Reverse-Polish-Notation.md

 4. For each switch case, perform their operations on the two variables and push the result into the stack again.
 5. At the end of the traversal, the element at the top of the stack is the result.
 ```

+**⚠️ Common Mistakes**

+- The common solution for Array problems are two pointer, hash, sliding window, and sort.
+Stack is a more unique case, and not utilizing a stack here, will make life harder.

 ## 4: I-mplement

 > **Implement** the code to solve the algorithm.